carbon-language/carbon-lang/docs/project/contribution_tools.md

 To set up `gh`:

 - [Install the tool](https://cli.github.com/manual/installation)
-- On first use (such as `gh pr view`), a browser will be launched to authorize the tool.
+- On first use, such as `gh pr view`, a browser will be launched to authorize the tool.
 - If running on a machine without a proper web browser, there is a [workaround](https://github.com/cli/cli/issues/297#issuecomment-587708363).